 - 6.1 Two regular trustee members

 - A. Grella

 - J. Wigston

-- 6.2 One alternate trustee member
+- 6.2 Two alternate trustee members

 - M. Barbieri

+- M. lafrate

 7. Meeting Schedule and Time:

 - 7.1 The SEAC Committee will meet at least 10 times / year in each school year (generally monthly from September to June). - 7.2 Dates and times of SEAC meetings are publicized by the school Board on the Board website - 7.3 The SEAC meetings are conducted under the same procedures as the Board, which appoints them.
 All members should have access to and become familiar with the Board's by-laws and rule of procedure for Board committees. - 7.4 A majority of the members of the SEAC is a quorum (50% plus 1)